The error code returned by utils.exec when the executable file is not found.

 Optional options.

-: specify a list of available file extensions.
+chooseDir: choose a directory instead of a file.allowedFileTypes: specify a list of available file extensions.

 Files without these extensions will be disabled in the panel.Write a password to the system keychain.
 Can be used to store other sensitive information such as JWT tokens.

-if the password is written successfully, false
+true if the password is written successfully, false otherwise.

 The service name.
 It will be prefixed by the plugin's identifier.